 Minimizing waste is crucial to business development in any market.
 This seems obvious, but many companies do not realize its full potential.
 This is where Lean Methodology comes in.
 Its implementation adds value and transforms the company through simple and efficient processes.

-Created by Toyota, Lean Methodology is able to reduce waste through techniques that imply the creation and development of products alongside the consumer, identifying who the customer is, what he wants, while shaping the product that will be designed for him.
+Created by Toyota, Lean Methodology is able to reduce waste through techniques such as the creation and development of products alongside the consumer, identifying who the customer is and what he needs, while shaping the product that will be designed.

 In order to implement Lean techniques in your business, you need to keep the following principles in mind:

 Value: In order to discover the value of your product, you need to leave the power of value definition in the hands of the customer.
 During this process, it is necessary to perceive what the consumer is not willing to pay to obtain your product as waste.
 It is also necessary to rethink the product itself through frequent studies, keeping its development in constant evolution.

 Value Flow: At this stage, the company must identify which steps add value to the product.
 This is important to filter and eliminate anything that ends up being a waste.
 Thus, work is continually optimized, since the costs with machines, energy and time will be reduced.

 Continuous Flow: This is the stage where production is done without any interruptions.
 Thus, the needs of customers can be met with a short inventory and less time to process orders.

 Reduced Production: After you learn more about what the customer perceives as an added value to the product, and it is produced without any interruptions, the company should the seek to reduce the inventory as much as possible, producing only what the customer wants.
 With a reduced production, you will eliminate the need for discounts and promotions to try to clear up the inventory of items that have been already produced, but which have been sitting there for a certain period.